kitsunyan/xdg-open-server/README.md

 Run `./autogen && ./configure --prefix=/usr/local --sysconfdir=/etc && make && sudo make install` to install the application.

+Pacman-based distributions users can make a package using provided `PKGBUILD` file.

 The application will be started with your XDG-compliant desktop environment.

 ## Using with Docker Containers